 Using a VPN also has some significant advantages.
 With a VPN, you can disguise the location of your IP address, allowing you to avoid restrictions and unblock content on websites and streaming services.

-Using a VPN also allows you to purchase video games that aren’t available in your region, and in certain cases, at a lower price.
+VPN on your router also allows you to purchase video games that aren’t available in your region, and in certain cases, at a lower price.

 Configuring a VPN on your router is an excellent method to connect smart TVs, PCs, consoles, and other internet-connected devices to a world of entertainment while maintaining your online privacy.